rbowen/spark-website/contributing.md

 See the <a href="{{site.baseurl}}/error-message-guidelines.html">error message guidelines</a> for more details.

+<h3>Behavior changes</h3>

+Behavior changes are user-visible functional changes in a new release via public APIs.
+The term 'user' here refers not only to those who write queries and/or develop Spark plugins, but also to those who deploy and/or manage Spark clusters.
+New features and bug fixes, such as correcting query results or schemas and failing unsupported queries that previously returned incorrect results, are considered behavior changes.
+However, performance improvements, code refactoring, and changes to unreleased APIs/features are not.

+Everyone makes mistakes, including Spark developers.
+We will continue to fix defects in Spark as they arise.
+However, it is important to communicate these behavior changes so that Spark users can be prepared for version upgrades.
+If a PR introduces behavior changes, it should be explicitly mentioned in the PR description.
+If the behavior change may require additional user actions, this should be highlighted in the migration guide (docs/sql-migration-guide.md for the SQL component and similar files for other components).
+Where possible, provide options to restore the previous behavior and mention these options in the error message.
+Some examples include:

+- Bug fixes that change query results.
+Users may need to backfill to correct existing data and must be informed about these correctness fixes.
+- Bug fixes that change the query schema.
+Users may need to update the schema of tables in their data pipelines and must be informed about these changes.
+- Removing or renaming Spark configurations.
+- Renaming error classes or conditions.
+- Any non-additive changes to the public Python/SQL/Scala/Java/R APIs (including developer APIs), such as renaming functions, removing parameters, adding parameters, renaming parameters, or changing parameter default values.
+These changes should generally be avoided, or if necessary, done in a binary-compatible manner by deprecating the old function and introducing a new one instead.
+- Any non-additive changes to the way Spark should be deployed and managed: renaming argument names in deployment scripts, updates to the REST API, changes to the method of loading configuration files, etc.

+This list is not meant to be comprehensive.
+Anyone reviewing a PR can ask the PR author to add to the migration guide if they believe the change is risky and may disrupt users during an upgrade.

 <h3>Code review criteria</h3>

 Before considering how to contribute code, it's useful to understand how code is reviewed,